On this page 6

 - City Hall business hours are Monday-Friday, 8:00 AM to 4:00 PM

-Typical inspection sequence: The public building page does not publish a detailed sequence; planning commission items and site plans are reviewed separately when required
+Typical sequence: The public building page does not publish a detailed sequence; planning commission items and site plans are reviewed separately when required

 Thin data; no public reinspection policy found on the reviewed pages